SSJ-Arpit/a/README.md

-# a Once I had a fancy
+# a Once I had a fancy to see a foreign land